olmozavala/AwesomeGeoTagger/README.md

 ANUMOGET, the Awesome NUmerical MOdel GEo Tagger, is a program that facilitates the generation of masks from geo data.
-It is currently used to label tropical storms from the HURDAT database merged with outputs from a reanalisis using WRF.
+It is currently used to label tropical storms from the HURDAT database merged with outputs from ECMWF and a regional WRF reanalisis.

 Install
 =======